-- a) Work with housing associations and developers to increase the number of affordable homes within the District: - b) On developments which provide for 11 or more homes (or on land in excess of 1,000sqm gross floor space), generally seek: - A minimum of 40% of the homes as affordable housing through the use of agreements under Section 106 of the Town and Country Planning Act 1990, with the affordable housing mix on such sites reflecting the private housing mix; and - Up to 25% of the affordable homes as shared ownership homes (not as "starter homes"), to assist first time buyers to gain access to home ownership and to meet the National Planning Policy Framework's requirement for the provision of affordable home ownership properties; - c) In order for shared ownership homes to be affordable to as many people as possible, ensure that: - Initial equity sales to individual applicants for shared ownership properties are no less than 20% and no more than 75% of the open market value of the property;
+- a) Work with housing associations and developers to increase the number of affordable homes within the District; - b) On developments which provide for 11 or more homes (or on land in excess of 1,000sqm gross floor space), seek a minimum of 40% of the homes as affordable housing through the use of agreements under Section 106 of the Town and Country Planning Act 1990, with the affordable housing mix on such sites reflecting the private housing mix; - c) In exceptional circumstances, where the Council considers that the provision of on-site affordable housing provision would be inappropriate, seek the off-site provision of affordable housing, equivalent to at least 40% of the combined total number of properties developed on-site and off-site, or the provision of a financial contribution equivalent to the amount of subsidy the developer would have needed to contribute to the affordable housing, if it was provided on-site; - d) Generally, for developments with more than 25 affordable homes, seek up to 25% of the total affordable housing as shared ownership homes (not as "starter homes"), to assist first time buyers to gain access to home ownership and to meet the National Planning Policy Framework's

-- For development appraisals undertaken bv housing associations for the purchase or development of affordable housing, the assumption used for the average initial equity shares to be sold to applicants across all of the shared ownership properties on the development is no more than 35%, and is reflected in offers made to landowners and developers: - Shared owners are able to purchase additional equity shares (staircase) up to full 100% ownership, except for rural housing schemes for which a maximum of 80% equity can be purchased under current Homes and Communities Agency policy; and - The initial rent charged for the equity retained by the housing association is equivalent to no more than 2% of the value of the unsold equity per annum, with subsequent rent increases determined in accordance with the relevant housing association's rent setting policy; - d) In exceptional circumstances, where the Council considers that the provision of on-site affordable housing provision would be inappropriate, seek the off-site provision of affordable housing, equivalent to at least 40% of the combined total number of properties developed on-site and offsite, or the provision of a financial contribution equivalent to the amount of subsidy the developer would have needed to contribute to the affordable housing, if it was provided on-site;
+- requirement for the provision of affordable home ownership properties; - e) In order for shared ownership homes to be affordable to as many people as possible, ensure that: - Initial equity sales to individual applicants for shared ownership properties are no less than 20% and no more than 75% of the open market value of the property; - For development appraisals undertaken by housing associations for the purchase or development of affordable housing, the assumption used for the average initial equity shares to be sold to applicants across all of the shared ownership properties on the development is no more than 35%, and is reflected in offers made to landowners and developers; - Shared owners are able to purchase additional equity shares (staircase) up to full 100% ownership, except for rural housing schemes for which a maximum of 80% equity can be purchased under current Homes and Communities Agency policy; and - The initial rent charged for the equity retained by the housing association is equivalent to no more than 2% of the value of the unsold equity per annum, with subsequent rent increases determined in accordance with the relevant housing association's rent setting policy;

-- e) Seek to ensure that housing associations and other housing providers charge affordable rents at no more than the level of the relevant Local Housing Allowance for the locality; - f) Ensure that developers comply with the Council's latest Guidance Note to Planning Applicants on Submission of Viability and Financial Appraisals for Affordable Housing and robustly assess and validate Viability Appraisals submitted for developments where developers assert that it is not possible to meet the Council's affordable housing requirements, in
+- Seek to ensure that housing associations and other housing providers charge affordable rents at no more than the level of the relevant Local Housing Allowance for the locality; - g) Ensure that developers comply with the Council's latest Guidance Note to Planning Applicants on Submission of Viability and Financial Appraisals for Affordable Housing and robustly assess and validate Viability Appraisals submitted for developments where developers assert that it is not possible to meet the Council's affordable housing requirements, in order to ensure that as

-- order to ensure that as much affordable housing is obtained as viably possible; - g) Work with parish councils to increase the amount of affordable housing in rural areas, by granting planning permission for small scale affordable housing schemes on appropriate sites within the Green Belt, adjacent to rural settlements, as an exception to normal planning policy, where there is a demonstrable local housing need. - h) Through the Council's Scheme of Preferred Housing Association Partners, encourage partnerships with housing associations already operating within the District, rather than with new housing associations. - Seek to ensure that all new affordable homes meet or exceed the minimum internal space standards of the Government's Nationally Described Space Standards.
+- affordable housing is obtained as viably possible; - h) Work with parish councils to increase the amount of affordable housing in rural areas, by granting planning permission for small scale affordable housing schemes on appropriate sites within the Green Belt, adjacent to rural settlements, as an exception to normal planning policy, where there is a demonstrable local housing need. - i) Through the Council's Scheme of Preferred Housing Association Partners, encourage partnerships with housing associations already operating within the District, rather than with new housing associations. - j) Seek to ensure that all new affordable homes meet or exceed the minimum internal space standards of the Government's Nationally Described Space Standards.